wonderbird/TestProcessWrapper/README.md

 # Required Steps

 1. Launch an instance of RabbitMQ (e.g. https://hub.docker.com/_/rabbitmq)

 2. Create a "robot" application which ...
    1. programmatically creates a message queue to transmit light sensor information (just some arbitrary values of ambient light)
    2. periodically sends arbitrary light sensor information to the queue (e.g. the JSON string '{ "sensor1": "7.0" }')

 3. Create a robot monitor application which ...
    1. consumes the message from the queue and displays them on the screen
    2. acknowledges the messages it consumed

+4. Extend the application such that multiple robot monitor applications can consume and display messages.

 999. Further Ideas: Consider the information in section "Important Production Related Documentation" below